ravipendurty/topology_with_napalm/view_svg.md

 # Verity your SVGs

-To see the SVGs in VS Code, open this Markdown file in the preview.
+To see the SVGs in VS Code, open this Markdown file in preview.

 ## Kroki